nand-nor/shardbearer/order.md

  actual `shard` data storage object.
 This is effectively meant to be a shallow copy of the data the `order` is responsible for, for `herald` reporting purposes / interaction with the `shard` controller `herald`

+ Order states:
+ INACTIVE
+ VOTING
+ ACTIVE
+ RESETLOCK
+ ERROR

+ voting and resetlock states are lock states.
+Until the system state changes no new node can enter the system, request system info, make a change, etc. It is up to individual nodes to repeat requests as often as needed if their requests are denied during these states.
+Possibly need to add in a RetryLast state?